finos/legend-sdlc/docs/re-architecture-worklog.md

 - **§4.5 audit list unchanged**: `PROJECT_STRUCTURE_FACTORY` (now with a
   read-only accessor for discovery) and the TCCL test-resource lookup — both still gate Phase 6, not Phase 5.

+### Correction (2026-07-10, found in Phase 5 verification): eager injector vs. run()-time state — server startup regression

+Phase 5 Step 1's full-reactor verification found `reorg` HEAD red: all 9 `server.resources` test classes (33 surefire errors, one root cause, introduced by Steps 6–7 and verified pre-existing by stash + re-run at HEAD).

+- **Root cause**: guicier's `GuiceBundle` builds the injector with eager singleton instantiation (`Stage.PRODUCTION`), in the bundle run phase — before `Application.run`.
+Step 7 moved the `@Singleton @Provides` `BackendEnvironment`/`Backend` methods into `AbstractBaseModule`, so every server variant instantiated them at injector creation;
+  `provideBackendEnvironment` injects `BackgroundTaskProcessor`, whose binding (`server::getBackgroundTaskProcessor`) was null until `run()` created the processor → `Guice/NullInjectedIntoNonNullable` `CreationException` at startup.
+Not test-only: `BaseModule` (production) failed identically, and `FSModule`'s interim throwing `Backend` provider was itself `@Singleton` — the FS server would have thrown at startup (unobserved:
+  `legend-sdlc-server-fs` has no app-startup test).
+- **Why Phase 4 shipped it**: the per-API session providers and the discovery resource were deliberately lazy (`Provider<Backend>`), and Step 7 recorded "InMemoryModule-based tests keep a valid injector graph" — the graph *was* valid, but eager singleton instantiation evaluates it at creation anyway.
+  The failure is deterministic, so the Step 6–8 "green full-reactor" claims did not in fact hold for the server module's resource tests; the record stands corrected by this entry.
+- **Fix (this commit)**, three parts:
+  1. `BaseLegendSDLCServer.getBackgroundTaskProcessor()` creates the processor
+     lazily (synchronized, on first use); `run()` now only registers its lifecycle shutdown.
+The binding may safely be pulled at injector creation; the underlying `ThreadPoolExecutor` starts no threads until a task is submitted (and core threads time out), so early creation cannot pin the JVM of a command that never runs the server.
+  2. `AbstractBaseModule.provideBackend` is no longer `@Singleton`: it memoizes (double-checked) so the backend is still built once per deployment, but only on first actual use — restoring Step 7's intended
+     semantics: a backend-less configuration (the in-memory test servers; FS pending its refit) yields a working server in which only requests that actually exercise the backend fail. `provideBackendEnvironment` remains an eager singleton — with (1), all of its inputs exist at creation time.
+  3. `FSModule.provideBackend` (the interim throwing binding) likewise drops `@Singleton`, so the FS server starts again and the throw moves back to dereference time, as its javadoc always claimed.
+- Verified: the 9 resource test classes run 40/40 green; full-reactor `mvn install javadoc:javadoc` green.
+- Phase 5 forward note: the in-memory backend module upgrades the in-memory test servers from "backend-less by laziness" to a real in-memory `backend:` configuration, at which point the discovery endpoints work on test servers too.